vipra-uwf/VIPRA/docs/pages/modules.md

 **File Path:** [Home](../docs.md) / [Researchers](researchers.md) / [Modules](modules.md)
 # Modules

-The VIPRA system is designed to be customizable to individual needs.
-While it was built with boarding and unboarding procedures in mind with the CALM model, the software itself can be extended to handle a variety of situations.
-Developers have the option to write software to include as modules in VIPRA to adjust the behavior of the simulator.
+The VIPRA framework is designed to be customizable to individual needs, Developers can extend VIPRA through `Modules`.

-Parameters for each module are loaded separately from the simulation and are applied during a [parameter sweep](parameter_sweep).
+Each `Module` has its respective [Parameters](parameters.md) that are loaded in for each simulation run.

 ## Module Types

 Modules can be categorized into 7 different types.
-The VIPRA system requires all 7 types of modules to function properly.
+A simulation requires all 7 types of modules to function properly.

 ### Model